NathanaelSpecht/Engine/INSTALL.md

 1. Type `mingw32-make windows`.
 This should produce a program called "tisWin.exe"

-2. Run TIS using `tisWin.exe` to ensure everything is working correctly before you install.
+2. Run TIS using `tisWindows.exe` to ensure everything is working correctly before you install.

 ### Other